nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 When a workflow is executed, each deployment file is validated against a data schema which ensures that all required fields are present and in the correct syntax.
 These schemas are located in the [schemas/](/schemas/) directory.
 They follow the [json-schema.org standard](https://json-schema.org).

 You have the option of configuring the default deployment files provided in the deployments/default/ sub-directory or creating your own sub-directories under the deployments/ directory.
-You can find examples of deployment files for different deployments in the [examples/](../../examples/deploy/) directory.
+You can find examples of deployment files for different deployments in the [examples/](../examples/) directory.
 Unless you specify a different deployment sub-directory name, the default deployment is used when a workflow is executed.
 This method allows MetroAE to support many deployments (different configurations) in parallel and the ability to switch between them as required.
 See below for the supported deployment files that you can specify in a deployments sub-directory.

 Note that you can edit the deployment files manually at any time.
-MetroAE comes with its own wizard for automating the creation and editing of deployment files when you are working with a clone of the nuage-metroaerepo.
+MetroAE comes with its own wizard for automating the creation and editing of deployment files when you are working with a clone of the nuage-metroae repo.
 To start the wizard:
 ```
 python run_wizard.py
 ```